cdmandrews/cdmandrews.github.io/3301/weekly/week-05-notes.md

 - Complete
 - Courteous

-One more time for the people in the back: the basic principles of effective style listed in your readings are all about readers.
-While correctness is important, using a style that is understandable and conventional for readers and will help them meet their goals is critical.
+One more time for the people in the back: the basic principles of effective style listed in your readings are *all about readers*.
+While correctness is important, using a style that is understandable and conventional for readers *and* will help them meet their goals *is critical*.

 # Tuesday

 Participate in the "Make it plain" discussion forum in your group.
 You've got a two-part task this time out:

-- Write reflectively in response to this week's readings:  What is a "professional style"?
+- First, write reflectively in response to this week's readings:  What is a "professional style"?
 What does it look like, sound like, feel like?
 What did you think that phrase meant six weeks ago (if you thought about it all)?
 What do you think that means for you today?

 - Choose ten concepts, technical terms, processes, acronyms, or jargon from your major.
   - List your ten terms, along with definitions that would be appropriate for a professional or academic in that field.